lebrunthibault/lebrunthibault.github.io/content/post/software-development-principles.md

 ## Other principles

-- Uniform access: hide the implementation details (see encapsulation).
+- Uniform access: hide the implementation details (see [Encapsulation](#encapsulation)]).
 Python's `@property`

 # Design Patterns {#design-patterns}

-## Useful patterns for decoupling

-- Decorator
+## Finite State Machines

+> or workflows

+- Finite possible states with a current state
+- Each state defines events (or transitions) that change the current state and can trigger actions
-- Observable
+- Simple to implement
+- Centralizes the state transformation away from the core logic
+- Use an enum for states

+## Observer

+- Simple and strong but introduces coupling when the observers need to register directly on the observable

+## Decorator

+##

-## Client - Service communication
+## Client - Service communication via schema

 There is one problem that arise when multiple components want to talk together in a system.
 It is especially visible when exposing software functionality over an API : _The client needs to know how to contact the service_.
 That can include : a protocol, paths or method names, parameter types etc.